 The lifespan of a Pitbull mix breed is around 12 to 14 years of age.
 However, the answer really depends on which dog breed your Pitbull was mixed with and the specific genetic predisposition of that dog breed.

-How long do red nose Pitbulls live?
+How long do Red Nose Pit Bulls live?

 The red nose Pitbull lifespan is roughly on average about 14 years of age.
 Some red nose Pitbull do live longer – of up to 16 years of age.
-This dog breed is based from the American Pitbull Terrier.
+This dog breed is based on the American Pitbull Terrier.

 How long do blue nose Pitbulls live?

-The average lifespan of a blue nose Pitbull is about 12 years.
+The average lifespan of a Blue Nose Pitbull is about 12 years.
 This dog breed is called blue nose Pitbull because of its silvery gray-blue nose.
 Blue nose Pitbulls come from the American Pitbull Terrier.